StackExchange/blackbox/README.md

 In this doc, we'll refer to username@FQDN as $KEYNAME

 Save the passphrase somewhere safe!

-ProTip: If asked to generate entropy, consider running this on the same machine in another window:`sudo dd if=/dev/sda of=/dev/null`

 Create a sub-key that has no password: